 A neat little sidebar to this: I took the photo of these decorations with the Kodak that was my dad’s one and only digital camera.
 He got it at a garage sale, and I remember how proud he was that he got it for $50.

 I have lots of friends I know online.
-Some of them, like Kev or the Gardners, I have actually met.
+Some I have actually met.
 Others have been to many of the same places as I have.
-Still others, like Scott, Karen, and Steph, were friends long ago, and we have reconnected online.
+Still others were friends long ago, and we have reconnected online.

 And then there is the special case of Amber.
 I got to know Amber online when I was searching Steph’s blogroll.
 Almost immediately I felt like genuinely liked Amber – her openness, her sense of humor, her energy, her engaging smile – and I have been reading her blog for some while.
 Recently, though, Amber has been struggling with some very deep issues in her life, and as a result, much to my chagrin, she stopped blogging.